vnscriptkid/messages-nest/NOTES.md

   - components
     - deps mapping: class X: [ it's deps ]
-    - all class instances have been created
+    - all class instances have been created (for reuse, same instance across app)

 - in Nest
   - `Injectable()`